About this guide

 - Measuring up.
 If you do want a lawn area, plan for the size you need for household activities, and consider planting drought-tolerant and native varieties that'll require less water.

 - Reducing the amount of water your lawn and garden needs.
-Setting your mower to cut at 4 centimetres or higher provides greater protection for soil so it doesn't dry out as quickly.
+Setting your mower to cut at 4cm or higher provides greater protection for soil so it doesn't dry out as quickly.
 Water your lawn deeply and infrequently instead of lightly and often to encourage a deeper root system and better water retention.
 Try out our other water-saving and planting ideas for creating a greener garden.

 - Reducing the need for heating and cooling.
 Well selected trees and shrubs can help reduce your heating and cooling bills.
 Plant shade trees that will keep the summer sun out and let the winter sun in to your home.
 Follow our tips on passive design or talk to a landscaping expert for more ideas